LEVEL 3 CHAPTER QUIZZES

 4 / 5

-4. Which of the following is not true regarding chili heat in food?
+4. Which of the following is true regarding salt in food:

 5 / 5